 Additionally, several individuals take prescription medication that is not theirs or they take it in a way that is considered abuse.
 An estimated 20 percent of Americans admit to taking prescription medication for nonmedical purposes.
 Using prescription drugs for reasons other than what they are prescribed for can significantly increase the risk of addiction.

 We are here to help you through every aspect of recovery.
 Let us call you to learn more about our treatment options.

 Regardless of how a person becomes addicted to medication, seeking treatment is the best decision that can be made to overcome a substance use disorder.
-Addiction Campuses offers comphrensive treatment programs for individuals struggling with prescription drug abuse and addiction.
+Vertava Health offers comphrensive treatment programs for individuals struggling with prescription drug abuse and addiction.

 Commonly Abused Prescription Medications

 The prescription medications that are most commonly abused are the ones that provide euphoric and powerful effects.
 Drugs that most often elicit these feelings include opioids, stimulants, and depressants.
 Individuals may become addicted to these substances even when they are taken as prescribed due to the drugs’ intense and addictive natures.

 Opioids are one of the most popularly abused prescription drugs in the nation.
 This type of medication is most commonly used in the treatment of mild to severe pain.
 People who are prescribed opioids are often instructed to only take them for a short period of time to avoid dependence and addiction.

 Common prescription opioids include hydrocodone, codeine, oxycodone, and fentanyl.
 All of these drugs are extremely potent and should be taken with caution.
 Opioids have one of the highest addiction rates among prescription medications, and individuals who become dependent on opioids may eventually transition to heroin abuse.